Zahra Newman

-Zahra Newman is an Australian actress.
+Zahra Newman is a Jamaican-born Australian actress.

 Early life and education

 Newman was born in Port Antonio Jamaica and spent her formative years in Kingston before migrating to Australia at the age of 14 with her mother.
 Her interest in the performing arts was nurtured through her involvement with Father HoLung and Friends, the Caribbean-style music and theatre arts group associated with Missionaries of the Poor.
 Later, in Brisbane Australia, performance opportunities with Harvest Rain Theatre Company served to cement her passion for and commitment to the stage.
 She graduated from the Victorian College of the Arts in 2008.

 Career

 She appeared as Nabalungi in the original Australian cast of The Book of Mormon.

 Newman has performed extensively with leading theatre companies in Melbourne and Sydney.
 Her theatre credits include Miss Julie, The Effect, The Mountaintop, The Cherry Orchard, Clybourne Park, The Drowsy Chaperone, Richard III and Rockabye for Melbourne Theatre Company; Rosalind in As You Like It for Bell Shakespeare; The Blind Giant is Dancing, Ivanov and Private Lives for Belvoir; Love and Information for Malthouse Theatre and Sydney Theatre Company; The Government Inspector for Belvoir and Malthouse Theatre; and Random for the Sydney Opera House, Melbourne Theatre Company and Brisbane Powerhouse.
 She also appeared in the original Australian cast of the musical An Officer and A Gentleman.

-Her television and film credits include Wentworth, Rush, Childhood’s End and Neighbours.
+Her television and film credits include Wentworth, Rush, Childhood's End and Neighbours.